dragonfly-science/dragonfly-website/content/work/2014-10-01-seabird-risk.md

 ---

-The National Plan of Action - Seabirds, is the Ministry for Primary Industries’ key policy for managining interactions between fisheries and seabirds.
-The seabird risk assessment underpins that policy, supporting prioiritisation of management actions, and providing clear metrics for assessing the performance of the fishing industry.
+The National Plan of Action - Seabirds, is the Ministry for Primary Industries’ key policy for managing interactions between fisheries and seabirds.
+The seabird risk assessment underpins that policy, supporting prioritisation of management actions, and providing clear metrics for assessing the performance of the fishing industry.
 <!--more-->